kgilmer/Regolith-Desktop-Environment/README.md

 $ sudo apt install regolith-desktop-env
 ```

-## Login into the Regolith Desktop Session
+## Video of Install

+![Install Video](https://github.com/kgilmer/Regolith-Desktop-Environment/raw/master/assets/regolith-install.gif)

+## Quick Start

 1. Log out of your current desktop session.
 (Reboot or restart `gdm` <this will kill your current xsession>)
 2. At the greeter, select the Ubuntu icon (or settings button on login screen) to access the session type menu.
 Select Regolith.
 3. Log in.
+If Regolith is installed correctly, only a status bar will show at the bottom of the screen.
+4. Basic Hotkeys
-Meta-enter for a terminal.
-Meta-space for an application menu.
+    - Meta-enter for a terminal.
+    - Meta-space for an application menu.
+    - Meta-arrow for switching windows
+    - Meta-num for creating/switching workspace
+    - (Meta = Windows Key)
-4. Get to work.
+5. Get to work and have fun.

-## Video of Install

-![Install Video](https://github.com/kgilmer/Regolith-Desktop-Environment/raw/master/assets/regolith-install.gif)

 ## What's the current level of quality?